 The International Particle Physics Outreach Group (IPPOG)

 IPPOG is a network of scientists, science educators and communication specialists working across the globe in informal science education and outreach for particle physics.
-Particle physics is the science of matter, energy, space and time.
-IPPOG brings new discoveries in this exciting field to young people and conveys to the public that the beauty of nature is indeed becoming understandable from the interactions of its most fundamental parts - the elementary particles.
+Our goal is to bring new discoveries in this exciting field to young people and to convey to the public that the beauty of nature is indeed becoming understandable from the interactions of its most fundamental parts - the elementary particles.

-The IPPOG collaboration comprises 33 members: 26 countries, 6 experiments and CERN as an international laboratory.
+The IPPOG collaboration comprises 39 members (32 countries, 6 experiments and CERN as an international laboratory) and 2 associate members.

 Pedro Abreu (LIP & IST) and Steven Goldfarb (University of Melbourne), IPPOG Chairs